factory24/course-directory/partner-courses/README.md

 * Send an email to **factory24@protonmail.com** with the subject title as course name

 Our facilitators will respond to any and all the feedback that will be shared regarding each issue raised.

-## Become A Course Facilitator

-Factory24 course facilitators will have several tasks in their role including:

-* managing all the various courses they sign-up to facilitate,
-* address student concerns about the course,
-* optimize how we offer current and future courses eg through use case studies,
-* source course projects for internship placements etc.

-## Raise Issues Regarding Specific Courses

-## Certification Options

-As a facilitator, you have the option to design and offer courses with a certification option once students have completed one or more of your courses.
-The certification option is used by Factory24 to offer students who have completed each course an internship in a project based on the technology they've studied.
-These are projects that have been internally sourced and work with Factory24 to offer students an environment to get put to practice lessons they've learned.

-## Factory24 Partner Courses